-Health care professionals have a moral and ethical responsibility to protect the privacy of their patients and this has been mandated by federal law (Health Insurance Portability and Accountability Act -HIPAA).
-This encompasses all aspects of patient care from pulling curtains and using towels and sheets to protect the patient's modesty and dignity to refraining from discussing details about a patient in any circumstances where you can be overheard.
+Health care professionals have a moral and ethical responsibility to protect the privacy of their clients and this has been mandated by federal law (Health Insurance Portability and Accountability Act -HIPAA).
+This encompasses all aspects of client care from pulling curtains and using towels and sheets to protect the client's modesty and dignity to refraining from discussing details about a client in any circumstances where you can be overheard.

-Nursing students have an obligation to protect the patient's information from being seen by anyone who has no need to know.
+Nursing students have an obligation to protect the client's information from being seen by anyone who has no need to know.
 Students should never leave electronic records open when you leave your seat by the computer.
-It means not leaving patient charts out and unattended for anyone to view.
+It means not leaving client charts out and unattended for anyone to view.